 Possibly some people would be concerned with how detailed the text can be in places.
 However, I found that instead of stressing my children, these accounts showed them that God can absolutely handle real life.
 The descriptive language grabbed their attention and the depth of issues made sense.
 Kids aren’t dumb.

 It also gave the kids such a better grasp of where they fit in the world.
-They could tell that the real version was more than myths.
-That God-given realization of who God is, such as is mentioned in the letter to the Romans, was healthier for being fed with substantial renditions of events.
+They could tell that the real version was more than myths, in the sense of not being true.
+(I know that the word myth is used in a different sense in the literary world, but for most people, they think of fiction when they think of myth, so I’m saying they didn’t think they were fictional) That God-given realization of who God is, such as is mentioned in the letter to the Romans, was healthier for being fed with substantial renditions of events.

 When I didn’t understand the whys and hows, I just told them.
 It didn’t matter that we couldn’t completely understand God.
 On the other hand, they would frequently pipe up with insights that hadn’t even occurred to me.
 That’s humbling.
 When they could read, they would sometimes take turns reading sections and it was fun to hear it come alive in their voices.